The ITensor Software Library for Tensor Network Calculations: NDTensors Library

 \subsection{Tensor Contraction Backend}

-Tensor contraction is often the computational bottleneck of tensor-network algorithms.
+Tensor contractions are often the computational bottleneck of tensor network algorithms.
 Thus implementing it as efficiently as possible is critical for performance.

-For contracting two dense tensors, NDTensors currently uses a strategy of permuting and reshaping the tensors into matrices, so that the contraction maps to a matrix multiplication.
+For contracting two dense tensors, NDTensors currently uses a strategy of permuting and reshaping the tensors into matrices, so that the contraction maps to a matrix multiplication\footnote{This is sometimes referred to as the Transpose-Transpose-GEMM-Transpose (TTGT)\cite{TCL} approach}.
 The motivation behind this strategy is that BLAS libraries such as Intel MKL offer such high performance that the extra overhead of permuting the tensors is worthwhile.
-It is also important to note that the tensor permutation has a sub-leading scaling relative to the matrix multiplication, so that in the limit of large tensors the computation is dominated by the BLAS \verb|dgemm| or \verb|zgemm| routines.
+It is also important to note that the tensor permutation has a sub-leading scaling relative to the matrix multiplication, so that in the limit of large tensors the computation is dominated by the BLAS \inlinenohighlight{dgemm} or \inlinenohighlight{zgemm} routines.
 Though this strategy is a common one for tensor libraries, its implementation in NDTensors is done carefully to ensure that every case where permutation can be avoided is taken advantage of.
 Also if two equivalent strategies exist to permute the contracted tensors to matrices where one of the permutations is trivial, the code chooses to permute the smaller of the two tensors.